 Once decided on the type of video you want to shoot, prepare bullet points to help you stay on track.
 If it’s a how-to video, get all the necessary props ready before the camera starts rolling.

-Depending on the scale of your production, you can always take advantage of Adobe’s free trial and use software like Premiere, Audition, and After Effects to get all the work done.
+The tool you use should provide you with all the features you need to work on small and large-scale projects, and you can always take advantage of Adobe’s free trial and use software like Premiere, Audition, and After Effects to get all the work done.
 Another alternative is Davinci Resolve: the free version allows you to edit video, sound, and add effects to your footage.

 When you’re happy with the result, head over to YouTube, click on the Upload button and Select a File to upload.
 You can publish your video immediately or schedule it for publishing at a later date.
 Upload and processing may take a few minutes.